-Here is a list of terms you may come across while using the EVRYTHNG Platform and browsing this documentation.
+This topic provides a list of terms you might come across while using the EVRYTHNG Platform and browsing this documentation.

-For a more general look at the Platform you may also be interested in the API Overview page.
+For a more general look at the Platform, see the Platform Overview page.

 This is needed for you to login to the Dashboard and send requests to our API.
 All the resources (Thngs, products, applications) you create are stored and linked in your account.